Determine your risk — and practice prevention

 Statistics and risk factors

 Colorectal cancer (cancer that starts in the colon or rectum) is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the United States.
-The American Cancer Society estimates that this year 95,520 people will be diagnosed with colon cancer, 39,910 will be diagnosed with rectal cancer, and 50,260 will die from this disease.
+The American Cancer Society estimates that 147,950 people will be diagnosed with colorectal cancer and 53,200 could die from this disease in 2020.

 On average, the lifetime risk of developing colon cancer is about one in 23 for men and women combined (4.5%), however, this varies widely according to individual risk factors.

 About 71% of cases arise in the colon and about 29% in the rectum.

 Since the mid-1980s, the colorectal cancer survival rate has been increasing, due in part to increased awareness and screening.
 By finding polyps and cancer in the earlier stages, it is easiest to treat.
 Improved treatment options have also contributed to a rise in survival rates.

 - The five-year survival rate for colorectal cancer found at the local stage is 90%.

 - The five-year survival rate for colorectal cancer found at the regional stage is 71%.